Last updated June 3, 2024.

 The Negative Cycle of Muscle Tension and Stress

-You are probably familiar with the flight-or-fight response that we experience when under stress.
+You are probably familiar with the flight-or-fight response that humans experience when under stress.

 This is technically known as the stress response.